How the Fiver Challenge works

 - Most Inspiring Individual

-Achievements in the Challenge, plus stories of team and personal development including creativity, problem solving and teamwork
+Achievements throughout the Challenge, plus stories of team and personal development demonstrating resilience, confidence and communication skills etc.